robertorcosta/azure-docs.pt-br/articles/cosmos-db/migrate-java-v4-sdk.md

 ### <a name="create-resources"></a>Criar recursos

-O trecho de código a seguir mostra as diferenças em como os recursos são criados entre as APIs Assíncronas 4.0 e 3.x.x:
+O trecho de código a seguir mostra as diferenças em como os recursos são criados entre as APIs de sincronização do 4,0, 3. x. x e duas APIs. x. x:

 # <a name="java-sdk-40-async-api"></a>[API Assíncrona do SDK do Java 4.0](#tab/java-v4-async)